siberianfox/tinygwiki/Refactoring-Switches-and-Probing.md

 * UC_: Image Recognition Sensor: An image recognizer sends position information or sets state (e.g. for pick and place)

 ###Switch Resource Model

+'S' objects (sensor objects) holds an array of switches and possibly other sensors.
+These get bound to use cases, which get bound to specific types of cycles.
+That way the sensor can be used differently in different modes of operation.
+I don't really know yet.

 ## Use Case Detail
 ###UC_01: Limit Switches